 - Campaigns: ERP Ireland organises around 10 campaigns annually to promote WEEE and battery collection.
 Most campaigns target schools. - A December 2008 campaign 'Dreaming of a Green Christmas' concluded the 2008 programme of 68 open days when the public could return WEEE.
-The campaign was repeated in 2009, this time with 24 open days. - In March 2009 ERP launched the campaign 'Be Free ... of your electrical waste and used batteries' in cooperation with retailers to promote recycling events. - In September 2011, ERP sponsored a fashion event named 'Junk Kouture' in which designers competed to rework WEEE and batteries and other used materials and craft them into high-end couture fashion for both men or women.
-The event re-ran again in 2012 and will also run in 2013. - o In October 2011, ERP launched the 'It's SCARY the amount of batteries that don't get recycled!' over Halloween, targeting children. - During the 2012 holiday season, ERP, in association with numerous County Councils around Ireland, announced the launch of its 'Christmas Appeal' campaign - aimed at encouraging people to have a Merry Green Christmas and recycle their batteries. - In 2013 & 2014 ERP together with Scouting Ireland launched the initiative 'Recharge the Earth' to promote battery recycling among youth.
+The campaign was repeated in 2009, this time with 24 open days. - o In March 2009 ERP launched the campaign 'Be Free ...of your electrical waste and used batteries' in cooperation with retailers to promote recycling events. - o In September 2011, ERP sponsored a fashion event named 'Junk Kouture' in which designers competed to rework WEEE and batteries and other used materials and craft them into high-end couture fashion for both men or women.
+The event re-ran again in 2012 and will also run in 2013. - o In October 2011, ERP launched the 'It's SCARY the amount of batteries that don't get recycled!' over Halloween, targeting children. - During the 2012 holiday season, ERP, in association with numerous County Councils around Ireland, announced the launch of its 'Christmas Appeal' campaign - aimed at encouraging people to have a Merry Green Christmas and recycle their batteries.

+- In 2013 & 2014 ERP together with Scouting Ireland launched the initiative 'Recharge the Earth' to promote battery recycling among youth.
 Scouting groups compete by exchanging collected batteries for tree coupons, which entitles them to receive trees for planting. - In 2014 ERP launched the 'Go Recycle and Win' campaign.
-Schools compete by collecting waste portable batteries and the winning school is awarded an ERP funded party.
+Schools compete by collecting waste portable batteries and the winning school is awarded an ERP funded party. - ERP annually arranges a 'Christmas Cracker 5 km' run in late December as an awareness boosting measure.
+Winners are offered prizes. - ERP sponsored the Sustainable Environment Award at the Dublin Chambers Excellence in Local Government Awards on 24 November 2016 (as they did the previous year).